MiguelMSandin/phylogeniesQuickStart/README.md

 The root of the tree represents the last common ancestor of all *species* in the tree.
 It tells you what are the earliest diverging nodes and therefore the "direction" of the evolution.

-In the example below, the tree on the left is unrooted and on the right is the same tree but rooted.
-In this example the root is given by the clade gathering "a" and "b", being the first diverging clade.
+In the example below, you have the exact same tree rooted (right) and unrooted (left).
+In this example the root is splitting the first diverging clade (gathering "a" and "b") and the rest of the taxa.

  ![Unrooted and rooted tree](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step0_tree_root.png)